 Am I permitted to ride my bike, skateboard or rollerblades etc in this event?

-No. This is a community event celebrating walking and supporting Cancer Council NSW; it's not a race and everyone will be a winner.
+No. This is a community event celebrating walking and supporting Cancer Council NSW.
 There is plenty of time to comfortably complete the course so there is no need to be riding a bike, skateboard or rollerblades etc. Due to the hazardous and dangerous nature of bikes, skateboards, rollerblades and any other moving equipment, people with any of the above will not be considered as participants in the Seven Bridges Walk.

 Will the event be cancelled if it is raining?